Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 Comparison and Alternatives

-The Xin Cutlery chef knife features a unique design and a good cutting edge.
+The Xin Cutlery chef knife suspended over a cutting board.

 The only other knife I’ve reviewed that’s as light as this one is the Bradford chef’s knife, which has a pretty incredible edge and a nice looking G wood handle, but the cutting edge is about half an inch shorter, and the spine is actually harsher on the hand.